AndyGutterman/KYTreeApp/README.md

 ## KY Native Tree Guessing Game

 A fun and educational game where you guess the native trees of Kentucky!
-Designed to test your knowledge..
+Designed to test your knowledge.

 I created this mobile app with the goal of combining educational content with an engaging gamified experience.